velvia/links/data_eng.md

 * [10000 Akka Cluster Nodes and RAPID](https://manuel.bernhardt.io/2020/04/30/10000-node-cluster-with-akka-and-rapid/) - interesting view into the new RAPID cluster membership protocol and how it can scale out peer to peer clusters

+* [Local-first Cooperation](https://local-first-cooperation.github.io/website/#relationship-with-other-architectural-building-blocks) - a pattern of distributed resilience by having local groups cooperate without centralized coordination.
+Also talks about Reactive.

 ## Cloud, Kubernetes, Deployment

 * [Kubernetes Liveness and Readiness Probes](https://blog.colinbreck.com/kubernetes-liveness-and-readiness-probes-how-to-avoid-shooting-yourself-in-the-foot/) - how to avoid shooting yourself in the foot